Smoothness of isometric flows on orbit spaces and applications to the theory of foliations: Introduction

 Given a Riemannian manifold $M$ on which a compact Lie group $K$ acts by isometries, the quotient $M/K$ is in general not a manifold.
 Nevertheless, the canonical projection $\pi:M\to M/K$ gives $M/K$ the structure of a Hausdorff metric space.
 Moreover, following \cite{Schwarz}, one can define a ``smooth structure'' on $M/K$ to be the $\mathbb{R}$-algebra $C^{\infty}(M/K)$ consisting of functions $f:M/K\to \mathbb{R}$ whose pullback $\pi^*f$ is a smooth, $K$-invariant function on $M$.
 If $M/K$ is a manifold, the smooth structure defined here corresponds to the more familiar notion of smooth structure.
 A map $F:M/K\to M'/K'$ is called \emph{smooth} if the pull-back of a smooth function $f\in C^{\infty}(M'/K')$ is a smooth function $F^{*}f$ on $M/K$.

-These concepts can actually be formulated in the wider context of singular Riemannian foliations.
+These concepts can actually be formulated in the wider context of singular Riemannian foliations (SRF for short).
 A singular foliation $\F$ is called \emph{Riemannian} if every geodesic perpendicular to one leaf is perpendicular to every leaf it meets.
 The decomposition of a Riemannian manifold into the orbits of some isometric action is a special example of a singular Riemannian foliation, that is called \emph{Riemannian homogeneous foliation}.
 Given a singular Riemannian foliation $(M,\F)$ with compact leaves, one can define a quotient $M/\F$ and again endow it with a metric structure and a smooth structure, exactly as for group actions.

-In \cite[Corollary 2.4]{Schwarz} Schwarz proved that given a proper action $K\times M\to M$ each smooth flow on the orbit space $M/K$ is a projection of an $K$-equivariant smooth flow on the manifold $M$, and hence solved the \emph{Isotopy Lift Conjecture} due to Bredon; see details in \cite{Schwarz}.
+In \cite[Corollary 2.4]{Schwarz} Schwarz proved that given a proper action $K\times M\to M$ each smooth flows on the orbit space $M/K$ is a projection of an $K$-equivariant smooth flow on the manifold $M$, and hence solved Bredon's \emph{Isotopy Lift Conjecture}; see details in \cite{Schwarz}.

 Our main result concerns with smoothness of continous flow of isometries (i.e., continuous 1-parameter groups of isometries) on orbit spaces.